 You may as well go for it on New Year's Eve and try something new—and we love the look of this sleek silver "shadow" with negative space.
 Here, the makeup artist used Cupio's Pigment Makeup Glitter in bright white—after applying eye primer, you can either draw on a thick silver wing and use makeup remover to "erase," or connect one single line starting from your lash line (like you would apply regular liner), and up around the crease of your eyelids.
 Accessorize with nude lips and out-to-there lashes.

 This metallic cat-eye is on point—literally.
-Get the look by grabbing a highly pigmented silver liquid eyeliner (like MAC'S Liquidlast 24-Hour Waterproof Liner in Misty Me) and applying it thick on your upper lash line, bringing it out to a wing.
-Connect it around the inner corners of your eyes and slightly under your eyes too to get the highlight effect that'll make your eyes instantly bigger, brighter, and ready for the ball drop.
+Get the look by grabbing a highly pigmented silver liquid eyeliner (like MAC's Liquidlast 24-Hour Waterproof Liner in Misty Me) and applying it thick on your upper lash line, bringing it out to a wing.
+Connect it around the inner corners of your eyes (and slightly under, too) to get the highlight effect that'll make your eyes instantly bigger, brighter, and ready for the ball drop.

 All Bronze Everything

 Sun-kissed goddess, much?
-This warm, glowy look is perfect for a chilly night out (or in, depending on what your plans are).
-Here, the Lottie London x Laila Loves Neon Ibiza palette was used to achieve a sparkly, bronze smoky eye (but of course, the glittery palette of your choice should get the job done, too).
-After applying eye primer, sweep a sparkly shade across your lid and top it off with a slightly darker shade across your lids.
+This warm, radiant look is perfect for a chilly night out (or in, depending on what your plans are).
+Here, the Lottie London x Laila Loves Neon Ibiza palette created a sparkly, bronze smoky eye (but of course, the glitter palette of your choice should get the job done, too).
+After applying eye primer, sweep a sparkly shade across your lid and top it off with a slightly darker shade.
 Use the lightest shade—or a dab of your favorite highlighter—around your tear ducts, and finish off the look with bronzer, nude lips, spidery lashes, and brushed-up brows.

 Some Subtle Shimmer